hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 This crowdsourcing of content is a great way to generate interesting ideas and keep the engagement level within the community high.

 ### Documentation
 Every developer appreciates a well-written [documentation](https://support.hashnode.com/docs).
 The documentation is well organised, making it easy to search for anything you are looking for.
+Again, a plus point for content discovery. 👍

 ## What could be better